Chapter 7 Bankruptcy

 Chapter 13 Bankruptcy

 Chapter 13 is a restructured repayment plan for your debt.
 The purpose is to give you time to catch up on late payments and keep necessary possessions, such as a home, from foreclosure.
 In a Chapter 13, the debtor follows a bankruptcy plan that lasts from 3 to 5 years.
 The debtor will send monthly payments to a bankruptcy Trustee, who will send the money to the creditors.
 When the plan is completed, the debtor's secured debts should be paid off, the home mortgage should be current and resumed by the debtor, and most remaining unsecured debts like credit cards and medical bills will be discharged, meaning you will not be obligated to pay back your unsecured debts anymore.
 To qualify for a Chapter 13 bankruptcy, you must have a source of income.
 This is required because Chapter 13 requires that you have the means to repay a portion of your debts under a payment plan arrangement.
-If you are unable to pay your payments under the plan, your bankruptcy case will be dismissed.
+Typically, the repayment period is either 3 or 5 years.
+If you are unable to pay your payments on time under the plan, your bankruptcy case will be dismissed.
 Therefore, it is important to set up a realistic repayment plan...one in which you can be successful.

 If you would like a free telephone consultation, you can reach Attorney June Anteski at (479) 963-3055 or you can leave a message for me at (479) 452-8064 or (479) 357-1881.